 Contribute to a welcoming and friendly environment that ensures the safety and welfare of all participants.

-Always behave with integrity and uphold fairness in the sport; play my part in keeping the sport safe through my actions
+Always behave with integrity and uphold fairness in the sport; play my part in keeping the sport safe through my actions.

 Treat everyone with respect, regardless of their gender, ethnic or social background, language, religious or other beliefs, disability, sexual identity or other status

-Recognise that we all represent the sport and therefore have a duty to be polite and respectful to all staff, officials, fellow competitors, volunteers, as well as fans and supporters
+Recognise that we all represent the sport and therefore have a duty to be polite and respectful to all staff, officials, fellow competitors, volunteers, as well as fans and supporters.

 Respect the rules, regulations and authority of the officials and Motorsport UK